Camp Cherry Valley

-Camp Cherry Valley was a summer camp on the leeward side of Catalina Island, California, which is owned and operated by the Greater Los Angeles Area Council of the Boy Scouts of America.
+Camp Cherry Valley is a summer camp on the leeward side of Catalina Island, California, which is owned and operated by the Greater Los Angeles Area Council of the Boy Scouts of America.
 It is located two coves north of Two Harbors at Cherry Cove.
 The camp, valley and cove get their name from the Catalina cherry trees native to the island.
 It also offers non-Scouting programs on a year-round basis.